henrylatham/portfolio/content/posts/2019-03-12---The-key-to-startup-success.md

 That process, one of focusing on building three core foundations to product success, has led me to where I am today:

-Helping other startups engineer product success through my work as a product strategist and consultant.
+Helping other startups engineer product success through my work as an Agile coach and consultant.

 Building my own startup, [Scribe](http://www.scribeapp.co), as a self-sustainable, profitable business to help people suffering from anxiety find calm & clarity in their lives.